 Step #9: Prepare a Channel Plan

 You’ve already outlined the content distribution platforms during the content mapping stage.
 In this step, you should focus on those channels in more depth.
 Decide the objectives for each channel in terms of reach, engagement (shares, likes, clicks, etc), leads, and conversions.
 How will you modify your messages for different channels?
 What will be the frequency of posting?
 All these things will go into your channel plan.
-Corporate blogs add real weight to your content marketing.
+Here’s a great resource outlining the tools you could use during this step.

 The main content marketing platforms include your website, blogs, social media (including Facebook, Twitter, Instagram, YouTube, and other networks), and email.
 The channel plan will make it easier for you to track the results obtained from each channel, so that you may focus more on the more profitable ones.